Fri 16 Jan 2009

 I admit to being a little disappointed that the fetishes on the cards are just adornments that don’t have any actual relevance to the animals or concepts in question.
 Given the importance assigned to the nine totem animals that each person supposedly has, the fact that the nine different fetish arrangements on the cards have no significance and are just repeated in order through the deck seems a waste of potential.
 It would almost have been better to have the same fetishes on all cards so there wouldn’t be an expectation of meaning where none exists; they would just be seen as the decorative accents they are.

 The pocket deck cards are a perfect size for shuffling and riffling, even if you have small hands.
 The larger cards are a fairly decent size for handling, though clearly not as small and handy as the pocket deck.
-Though it is advertised as a divinatory deck, I see it more as an exploration deck or perhaps even an affirmation deck, depending on how you use it.
+Though it is advertised as a divination deck, I see it more as an exploration deck or perhaps even an affirmation deck, depending on how you use it.
 I like it for simple, one-card draws — the spreads in the book look enticing but I just haven’t had time to really try any of those out.
 I plan to do the Nine Totem Animals reading, which you are advised to only ever do once for a person, soon.
 And I’ll try the other spreads when I have a chance.
 For now, I’m giving this a 3/5 just because it doesn’t seem to visually live up to its potential.
 I may change that rating after I’ve done a few readings with it.

 Tags: Angela Werneke, David Carson, Jamie Sams, Medicine Cards